+This is one of the frequently asked Java Interview Questions and Answers.
 No, A top-level class cannot be private or protected.
-It can have either “public” or no modifier.
-If it does not have a modifier it is supposed to have default access.
+It can have either a “public” or no modifier.
+If it does not have a modifier it is supposed to have a default access.
 If a top-level class is declared as private the compiler will complain that the “modifier private is not allowed here”.
 This means that a top-level class can not be private.
 The same is the case with protected.

 In Java, the arguments are always passed by value.

-Q37: Primitive date types are passed by reference or pass by value?
+Primitive data types are passed by reference or pass by value?

-Java only supports pass by value, with objects, the object reference itself is passed by value and so both the original reference and parameter copy both refer to the same object.
+Java only supports pass by value, with objects, the object reference itself is passed by value and so both the original reference and parameter copy, refer to the same object.